Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 3. Robust Specialized MLP and Transformer Architecture:
   - IntegratedPipeline has 2 Different type's of AI Architecture stacked together, Specialized MLP for Noise robustness And Specialized Transformer that used Alpha-based Computing algorithm for contextual reasoning, The reason why those Models complement and used together :
-      - Specialized MLP Provides robust classification Against noise with its specialized Weight Encoder (AWE) to handle noise using eigenvalue based computing that is lightweight and efficient.
+      - Specialized MLP Provides synchronous robust classification Against noise with its specialized Weight Encoder (AWE) to handle noise using eigenvalue based computing that is lightweight and efficient.
 This Method can't be replicated Inside Transformer FFN (Feed-forward-network) because of Transformer dynamic brute force computing where AWE-Based generated weight's get diluted over time by Transformer dynamic projection embedding, making AWE Generated weight causes inefficient inside Transformer dynamic FFN/QKV projection.
-      - Specialized Transformer provides robust advanced contextual relationships, efficient data processing using Alpha based computing, The Transformer is tuned towards to be as flexible as possible to provide dynamic projection or fixed FFN projection training with minimal head's and dimension's to reduce computational power.
+      - Specialized Transformer provides robust synchronous advanced contextual relationships, efficient data processing using Alpha based computing, The Transformer is tuned towards to be as flexible as possible to provide dynamic projection or fixed FFN projection training with minimal head's and dimension's to reduce computational power.

 4. flexible and secure Peer-to-Peer Coordination (Multi-Agent):
    - IntegratedPipeline offers Peer to Peer communication capabilities asynchronously, Where IntegratedPipeline directly checks for other Peer presence directly to the local database present in the local computer or system (Synchronous prediction from peer previous data), or externally, by using asynchronous request for initiating prediction, P2P is secured Using: